-As the flywheel spins, air is sucked into the housing and creates resistance against the spinning flywheel.
+As the flywheel spins, air is sucked into the housing which creates resistance against the spinning flywheel.

 The faster a user rows, the faster the flywheel spins, which in return creates more airflow and resistance.

-Magnetic resistance operates by moving a magnet closer or farther to a metal flywheel inside the housing.
+Magnetic resistance operates by moving a magnet closer to or farther from the metal flywheel inside the housing.

 The closer the magnet is to the metal flywheel, the stronger the resistance.
 Since a user controls the magnet’s distance with the monitor, we call this “adjustable” resistance.

-Firstly, people love air resistance rowers because the effort you put in, is what you get out.
+People love air resistance rowers because the effort you put in determines the resistance of the rower.

-This type of resistance is great for HIIT (high intensity interval training) workouts because a rower can speed up or slow down without having to change any settings and resistance will automatically adjust to your speed.
+Variable resistance is great for HIIT (high-intensity interval training) workouts because a rower can speed up or slow down without having to change any settings and resistance will automatically adjust to your speed.
 This is why air resistance rowers are seen in every Crossfit style gym.

-Combine this with 24 levels of silent magnetic resistance and you get the best of both worlds!
+Combine this with 24 silent magnetic resistance levels and you get the best of both worlds!